 Last year we celebrated seventy years of ministry on the Tennessee River.
 We debuted our Outdoor Classroom, upgraded the Waterfront, raised $100,000 for our campership fund, grew our camper attendance at both Lakeshore and Dayshore, and hosted the 70th Anniversary Alumni Homecoming Retreat for 230 of our friends.
 What a great year!
 Despite all those … Continue reading Legacy of Lakeshore!

 We have ourselves a fixer-upper!
 After 50 years of doing ministry in the Kibbons Conference Center with thousands of youth and adults singing songs, playing games and worshipping together, it could use an upgrade.
-As our work and needs of ministry have shifted over the last several years, it’s time to make some changes so … Continue reading 2019 Fall Campaign
+This #GivingTuesday we are focused on giving the porch a facelift.
+The porch has long been a place of community building–with … Continue reading 2019 Fall Campaign

 Lakeshore is embarking on its 72nd summer in ministry on the shores of the Tennessee River, and we are ready to welcome nearly 2,000 campers to this place for Peace Works!
 We believe every child should have the opportunity to come to camp regardless of a parent’s ability to pay.
 If you have spent any … Continue reading Lakeshore Campership Sunday